-Bake in preheated oven about 45 to 60 minutes until hen are done; if browning too much lay foil on top.
+Bake in preheated oven about 60 minutes until hens are done; if browning too much lay foil on top.

-To serve lift stuffing and hen half to dinner plates; I allow 2 halves for each adult.
+To serve lift stuffing and hen half to dinner plates.

 What was at one time common for Christmas menu ideas is now very special.